semantic-flow/sflo/documentation/concept.mesh-repo.md

 created: 1729878955236
 ---

-A Semantic Flow mesh repository (or mesh repo for short) is a git repository that contains a [[concept.root-node]] at the top of the repo, and any number of additional, contained [[resource.node]]
+A Semantic Flow mesh repository (or mesh repo for short) is a git repository that contains a [[concept.root-node]] at the top of the repo, and any number of additional, contained [[mesh-resource.node]]

 ## Github Repos